beegee-tokyo/WisBlock-API/README.md

 ### _REMARK_
 Channel ID's in cursive are extended format and not supported by standard Cayenne LPP data decoders.

+### _REMARK_
-Example decoders for TTN, Chirpstack, Helium and Datacake can be found in the folder [decoders](./decoders) ⤴️
+An full and updated list of used data formats can be found in our [RAKwireless_Standardized_Payload](https://github.com/RAKWireless/RAKwireless_Standardized_Payload) ⤴️.
+The RAKwireless_Standardized_Payload repo includes as well a matching decoder.

 ----